darrylwest/naledi-key-service/documents/use-case.md

 ## Request a user session

 All communications are conducted in strict, short-lived sessions.
-To begin a session, the client application requests a session token by supplying it's public-key and session/request route.
+To begin a session, the client application requests a session token by accessing the session/create route and supplying it's public-key.
 The server responds by creating a session and returns the session token and message encryption symmetric key encrypted with the user's public-key.

 Subsequent requests from the client/user must add the session token to the header and encrypt all request data using the message key.
 Responses from the server are encrypted with the message key.
 If any errors are detected, the session is terminated.